 On the October 20, 1990 episode, musical guest Morris Day and the Time performed the song “Chocolate,” towards the end of which Day cried out “Where the fuck this chicken come from?
 I thought I ordered ribs!”

 When System Of A Down were invited to play on the show’s May 7, 2005 episode, the network knew that they were inviting a band known for its strong political messages.
 And the group did not disappoint, insisting that they perform their anti-Iraq War song “B.Y.O.B (Bring Your Own Bombs)” completely unaltered, including five instances of the line “Where the fuck are you?”
 Lorne Michaels agreed, under the proviso that they would bleep the F-bombs for the air.
 And that seemed to work out fine – as opposed to when they tried it with Samuel L Jackson (see below).
 But right towards the end of the song (at the 4:03 mark in the video below), guitarist Daron Malakian stepped up to his mic and let loose with a “Fuck yeah!” that slipped past the censor manning the audio in the control room.

-All music performances were cut from episodes from season six through to season 40 due to licensing costs, so these performances won’t be seen in any official capacity.
+All music performances were cut from episodes from season six through to season 40 due to licensing costs for streaming, so these performances won’t be seen in any official capacity any time soon.

 The 1994 Triple F-Bomb